nordstream3/FOC/README.md

 Disadvantages
 * Assembly takes longer time.
 You need to solder 46 pinheader pins manually

-## Getting Started
-Prerequisites
-To use FreeDrive, you will need the following:
-* A brushless motor
-* A power source capable of supplying up to 75V and 150A.
-Minimum voltage is 16V
-* A USB-C cable to connect to a computer for programming and configuration
-* Motor control software, such as the VESC firmware
+## Ordering at JLCPCB.COM

+In the /production folder there is a guide for the [ordering procedure](./production/ordering_guide.md).

-## Installation
+## Assembly
-To install the FreeDrive board, follow these steps:

-* Order the PCB from JLCPCB using the provided gerber files
-* JLCPCB can offer the service of mounting all components, with the exception of mosfets
-* Purchase the necessary components (BOM available in the repository)
-* Solder the remaining components onto the PCB
-* Program the firmware onto the board using a programmer (STLINK, Stm32f4Discovery, or an existing VESC)
-* Connect the motor, power source, and USB cable
+Similarly, there is a guide for the [assembly procedure](./production/README.md).

 ## Usage
-After installation, use the VESC Tool to configure the motor controller according to your specific motor and application requirements.
+Use the [VESC Tool](https://vesc-project.com/vesc_tool) to configure the motor controller according to your specific motor and application requirements.

 ## Contributions
 Contributions to The FreeDrive project are welcome and encouraged.
 If you have any suggestions or improvements, please open an issue or a pull request on the GitHub repository.